Founder & CEO of Love4Bukwo Medical Center

-Peter Ole-Sabay, Founder & CEO of Love4Bukwo Hospital in Eastern Uganda, holds a B.A. in Global Health from Arizona State University.
+Peter Ole-Sabay, Founder & CEO of Love4Bukwo Medical Center in Eastern Uganda, holds a B.A. in Global Health from Arizona State University.
 Mr. Ole-Sabay has 20 years of healthcare experience, working in several healthcare facilities in the US and has worked extensively on solving global health disparities in East Africa, including HIV/AIDS prevention.
 While at ASU, Mr. Ole-Sabay spearheaded an HIV/AIDS program in Tanzania and Uganda as well as facilitated discussions in Kenya in High schools.

 Mr. Ole-Sabay was a recipient of the Benjamin A. Gilman International Scholarship, an award he used to teach HIV prevention in East Africa.
 He is a certified health facilitator and trainer through Heal International.
-In the past Mr. Ole-sabay also helped to start a clinic and a dialysis unit in Eldoret, Kenya.
+In the past Mr. Ole-Sabay also helped to start a clinic and a dialysis unit in Eldoret, Kenya.

-Co-Founder & Medical Director of Love4Bukwo Hospital
+Co-Founder & Chief Operating Officer of Love4Bukwo Medical Center